A journey to Tanzania

 Visitors to Tanzania are sure to have a luxury experience throughout their stay.
 You may be in a remote location on the edge of the Tarangire River, the Serengeti plains or with an exquisite view of the Great Rift Valley; but you’re sure to be drinking fine wine, eating chef-prepared meals and be offered all the luxuries of any four or five-star hotel.

-Altezza has carefully chosen top-rated hotels, and our staff members frequent these establishments to ensure the quality and service that our guests receive is consistent to our own high standards.
+Altezza has carefully chosen top-rated hotels, and our staff members frequent these establishments to ensure the quality and service that our guests receive is consistent with our own high standards.

 Many also provide spa services and sometimes babysitting options for families.
 Child-minding in such settings is educational and fun for all ages; children learn about Tanzanian culture and have the chance to participate in crafts or learn traditional dances.